Errors

 | 401 Unauthorized | Missing / invalid auth, expired token, or invalid API key | authentication_failed |

-| 403 Forbidden | Authenticated but lacks permissions (role mismatch) | permission_denied |
+| 403 Forbidden | Authenticated but lacks permissions (role mismatch), or a structural plan limit was exceeded | permission_denied, plan_limit_exceeded |

-| 404 Not Found | Environment, folder, resource, etc. does not exist or you cannot access it | environment_not_found, resource_not_found, locale_not_found |
+| 404 Not Found | Environment, collection, resource, etc. does not exist or you cannot access it | environment_not_found, resource_not_found, locale_not_found |

 | 405 Method Not Allowed | Wrong HTTP verb for the endpoint | method_not_allowed |

-| 422 Unprocessable Content | Request failed validation or business rules (includes plan limits and quota violations) | validation_error, plan_limit_exceeded, trailing_slash_required, protected_environment_cannot_be_deleted |
+| 422 Unprocessable Content | Request failed validation or endpoint-specific business rules | validation_error, trailing_slash_required, protected_environment_cannot_be_deleted |

 | 500 Internal Server Error | Unexpected backend error | internal_server_error |